Generic Name: fluorometholone ophthalmic (FLURE oh METH oh lone off THAL mik)

 What is the most important information I should know about FML Liquifilm (fluorometholone ophthalmic)?

-What should I tell my healthcare provider before using FML Liquifilm (fluorometholone ophthalmic)?
+What should I discuss with my healthcare provider before using FML Liquifilm (fluorometholone ophthalmic)?

-You should not use this medication if you are allergic to fluorometholone or other steroid medications, or if you have any type of infection, especially:
+You should not use this medicine if you are allergic to fluorometholone or other steroid medications, or if you have any type of infection, especially:

 a fungal eye infection;